-IETM is definitely one place for networkings and encounters.
-Some travel grants can be offered on very specific conditions and for organisations with a minimum financial turnover.
+IETM is definitely one place for networking and encounters.
+Some travel grants can be offered on very specific conditions to members with a minimum financial turnover.
+There are also partnerships developed by IETM to facilitate the participation of performing art professionals in IETM meetings (through for instance the British Council, EEPAP, Spectacle Vivant en Bretagne-France etc.).